All Products

 sudo rsync -rvn /mnt/volumeA/ /mnt/volumeB/

-Switch workloads to the new file system
+Switch applications to the new file system

-1. Run the mount | grep nas.aliyuncs.com command to record the mount information of the existing NAS file system.
-Take note of the directory <dir> on which the file system is mounted.
+1. Run the mount | grep nas.aliyuncs.com command to record the existing NAS mount information.
+Note the local path <dir> to which the NAS file system is mounted.

 Important